chriskpeterson/vuepress2/docs/writingsamples.md

 # Writing Samples

-At Poly, I write software administrator and user guides, hardware setup guides, and release notes for voice and video products.
+At Poly, I work on new and existing products writing release notes, administrator guides, user guides, API guides, and various other compliance-driven documentation.
+While I work on documentation, a large part of my role is leading the team and the overall video documentation strategy.

-At HPE, I wrote hardware and software user guides, update guides, setup overviews, and firmware compatibility matrices.
-In addition, I worked on release notes, OS installation guides, and volatility statements.
+At HPE, I authored hardware and software release notes, administrator guides, user guides, update guides, setup overviews, and firmware compatibility matrices.

 At both Poly and HPE, I worked on additional internal projects and served on work streams.
 I included some of these projects in [Projects](projects.md).

-Please use the links below to view writing samples from Poly and HPE.
+Use the links below to view writing samples from Poly and HPE.

 ## Poly

 At Poly, I've worked on both voice and video products.
-I started working on CCX business media phones full suite of guides.
-Currently I work on high visibility video products and occasionally help with new voice products.
+My first product was the CCX business media phone working on all required documentation.
+Currently, I work on high-visibility video products and occasionally help with new voice products.

-I've included a few samples of work for products currently on the market.
+I've included a few work samples for products currently on the market.

 ### Poly CCX Business Media Phones with UC Software

-Helping launch the CCX phones was my first project at Poly.
-I have since turned this project over to a junior writer providing guidance and assistance.
+Helping launch CCX business media phones was my first project at Poly.

 [Writing sample](writing-samples/poly-ccx.html)